miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Failed
 - [o] Retried
 - [o] Deleted

 ---
+### Q) What status does a job have when a schedule is triggered in Orchestrator, but there are no available robots to execute it?

+- [-] In progress
+- [o] Pending
+- [-] New

+---
+### Q) One of the actions below is not required when starting processes with UiPath Orchestrator.

+- [-] Registering robots to Orchestrator
+- [-] Publishing projects from UiPath Studio
+- [-] Creating an environment containing the robot
+- [o] Creating a queue in Orchestrator
+- [-] Creating a process with the published package and environment
+- [-] Starting a job, which is the execution of the process

+---
 ### Q) What types of assets can be stored in Orchestrator?